supercakecrumb/small-rpg-adhd-monolith/README.md

 If you see "database is locked":
 - Ensure only one instance is running
-- Check file permissions on `small-rpg.db`
+- Check file permissions on `ratpg.db`

 ### Session Issues